dapphub/dapple/docs-old/usage-proposal.md

 (Alternatively: bound contract instance)

 **TODO** - Continue expanding and formatting the definitions below.

-#### system
+## System Variables

-**system variables**: A set of object headers.
+A set of object headers.

+(Alternatively: the unbound contract instances)

+## Environment

-**environment:**: A set of object references.
+A set of object references.

+(Alternatively: chain state, bound address placeholders)

+## Context

-**context**: A mapping of system variables to an environment, defined as a union of one or more other environments.
+A mapping of system variables to an environment, defined as a union of one or more other environments.
 For example, you might have a "working environment" or an environment with no blockchain, but a context is associated with a specific blockchain and a specific set of contracts.

+(Alternatively: chain context)

+## LINK(objectname) Macro

-**LINK(objectname) macro**: a preprocessor macro used in Solidity code.
+A preprocessor macro used in Solidity code.
 It is populated with a unique dummy address by the dapple preprocessor.
 You can think of using LINK as adding a special type of argument to the constructor which can only be called at deploy time (by a key and not an address).

+## Class Template Definition

-**class template definition**: Any class definition that has a LINK macro.
+Any class definition that has a LINK macro.

+(Alternatively: contract template definition)

+## Class Template Header

-**class template header**: A class header + metadata about LINKs (set of objectnames)
+A class header + metadata about LINKs (set of objectnames)

-#### dev cycle

-**build step**

-A process that adds an object reference to environment

-#### deploy
+## Build Step

+A step in the build process.
+May involve things such as gathering source files, filling in macros, and compiling.

+## Deploy Step

-**deploy step**: An instruction that makes a change to a (staged package?)
-AND/OR the global network state
+An instruction that makes a change to a (staged package?)
+AND/OR the global network state.

     * pending: dapple sent a transaction, but has not confirmed the action
-    * complete: dapple has confirmed that the transaction had the intended effect and is permanent
+    * complete: dapple has confirmed that the transaction had the intended effect and is permanent.

+## Deploy Script

-**deploy script**: A sequence of deploy steps associated with a particular (workspace/environment?).
+A sequence of deploy steps associated with a particular package.
+Scripts should be agnostic to their environment, relying on link macros to fill in environment-specific values based on the contexts defined in the package's dappfile, but may not necessarily be.

-#### chain management

-**chain config** - A chain connection descriptor  (rpc config, datadir)
+## Chain Config

+The information Dapple needs in order to connect to a particular chain. (e.g., the JSON-RPC configuration data in your `.dapplerc`.)

+## Chain

-**chain** - Enough metadata to unambigously specify a blockchain database.
+Enough data and metadata to comprise a blockchain database.
 Two default chains are named `ethereum` and `localtestnet`.
 Chains have a default chain config, but a chain might have multiple valid chain config options (connect to the same network/blockchain through different connections).

-#### not finalized

-packfile vs dappfile (vs libfile?)

-**chain context**: A set of named addresses (possibly null/undefined) for a given blockchain.
+# Definition Proposals

+## Packfile/Dappfile/Libfile

+The file that defines a given package.
+Referred to in the above documentation as "dappfile" for convenience and compatibility with `pydapple`, even though the term is currently tentative.

+## Contract Sources

-**contract sources**: A set of Solidity source files.
+A set of Solidity source files.

+## Package

-**package**: collection of contract sources with a chain context, name, version, and list of dependencies.
+A collection of contract sources with a chain context, name, version, and list of dependencies.
+This is what Dapple pulls in when one runs `dapple install`.

+## Bound Package

-**bound package**: A package with all named addresses defined.
+A package with all named object/address references defined.

+## Unbound Package

-**unbound package**: A package with at least one undefined named address.
+A package with at least one undefined object/address reference defined.

+## Staged Package

-**staged package**: A package whose chain context can be modified.
+A package whose chain context can be modified.

-**complete package**: A package that can be bound with the result of the deploy script of a collection of some dependent package
+## Complete Package

+A package which either is bound or which can become bound if a deploy script distributed with it is run, and which only has complete packages as dependencies.

+## System Instance

-**system instance**: The set of objects named by the chain context of a deployed system type.
+The set of objects named by the chain context of a deployed system type.

 A package will typically ship a dev deploy sequence which will create a chain context which mocks the one deployed on Ethereum.